-- 5.7.7.1 A Head of Casework or the Assistant Director Student Governance, Mental Health and Wellbeing may investigate your appeal where it does not require specific academic knowledge.
-Otherwise, we will appoint an academic investigator who may be from a school outside you own.
+- 5.7.5.1 A Head of Casework may investigate your appeal where it does not require specific academic knowledge.
+Otherwise, we will appoint an academic investigator who may be from a school outside your own.
 The investigator may be from your own school where the investigation requires technical expertise of a particular subject matter, unless there is a conflict of interest.
 The investigator may contact you to seek further evidence and may obtain any evidence required from your course team or other University staff.
 Individual meetings with you and others involved may be held, and further evidence may be sought after any meetings.
-The investigator will draft a report detailing their findings and the evidence relied upon, and will recommend an outcome. - 5.7.7.2 The recommended outcome will be sent to the Head of School for approval.
+The investigator will draft a report detailing their findings and the evidence relied upon, and will recommend an outcome. - 5.7.5.2 The recommended outcome will be sent to the Head of School for approval.
 An approved outcome will be sent to you as a formal decision along with copies of the evidence considered, the investigator's report and guidance on any relevant next steps (including the Review stage).
 Where the outcome is not approved, it may be necessary to conduct further investigation or to appoint a new investigator.
 Where this happens, we will tell you and explain why.
 We will also set new timescales and share these with you.